kkentzo/ork/README.md

       - curl -d '{"error":"$ORK_ERROR"}' -H "Content-Type: application/json" -X POST http://notifications.somewhere
 ```

-The `on_success` action hooks will be executed only if the task action
-chain is executed successfully.
-In the event of an error,

 If all of the task's actions are completed without any errors, then
 the `on_success` actions are executed, otherwise the `on_failure`
 actions are executed with access to the `$ORK_ERROR` environment